Yesterday

 Tomorrow

-The YTT Learning Approach revolves around the profound impact of visual expressions in cultivating self-awareness and community understanding.
+The YTT Approach revolves around the profound impact of visual expressions and storytelling in cultivating self-awareness and understanding, integrating gender equality and GBV prevention within our Inclusive Educational Programs and Vocational Training, and providing separate mental health support.
 This distinctive approach comprises two key pillars: the YTT Visual Language and the YTT Methodology.

 YTT Visual Language